rickstaa/stable-learning-control/docs/spinningup/rl_intro.rst

 * a high-level explanation of what RL algorithms do (although we mostly avoid the question of *how* they do it),
 * and a little bit of the core math that underlies the algorithms.

 In a nutshell, RL is the study of agents and how they learn by trial and error.
-It formalizes the idea that rewarding or punishing an agent for its behavior makes it more likely to repeat or forego that behavior in the future.
+It formalizes the idea that rewarding or punishing an agent for its behaviour makes it more likely to repeat or forego that behaviour in the future.

 What Can RL Do?